Arcadia-Digital/superfeet-documentation/docs/integrations.md

 **Problem:** Search not working or showing default Shopify search.

 **Solution:**
+1. **Check Template Assignment:**
+   - Go to Collections → Select the collection
+   - Verify **Template suffix** is set to `searchspring` (lowercase, no spaces)
+   - Save if needed

+2. **Check SearchSpring Dashboard:**
+   - Open SearchSpring app
-1. Check SearchSpring dashboard for sync status
+   - Check sync status - products should be synced
-2. Verify SearchSpring JavaScript is loading (browser console)
+   - Verify the collection is configured in SearchSpring

-3. Check collection template is `collection.searchspring.json`
+3. **Verify App is Active:**
+   - Go to **Settings → Apps and sales channels**
-4. Verify SearchSpring app is active
+   - Find SearchSpring app
+   - Make sure it's installed and active

+4. **Still Not Working?**
-5. Contact SearchSpring support
+   - Contact SearchSpring support (they have excellent support)
+   - Provide them with the collection URL and store name

 ### Recharge Issues

-**Problem:** Bundle or subscription options not showing.
+**Problem:** Bundle or subscription widget not showing on product page.

 **Solution:**
+1. **Check Template Assignment:**
+   - Go to Products → Select the product
+   - Verify **Template suffix** is set correctly:
+     - `recharge-bundle` for bundle products
+     - `subscription` for subscription products
+   - Save if needed

+2. **Check Recharge Dashboard:**
+   - Open Recharge app
-1. Verify product template is `product.recharge-bundle.json` or `product.subscription.json`
+   - Verify the product is configured in Recharge
-2. Check Recharge dashboard for product configuration
+   - Check that bundle/subscription options are set up

+3. **Verify App is Active:**
+   - Go to **Settings → Apps and sales channels**
-3. Verify Recharge app is active
+   - Find Recharge app
-4. Check browser console for JavaScript errors
+   - Make sure it's installed and active

+4. **Still Not Working?**
+   - Contact ReCharge support
+   - They can help troubleshoot widget display issues

 ### Yotpo Issues

-**Problem:** Reviews not displaying or syndication not working.
+**Problem:** Reviews not displaying on product pages.

 **Solution:**
+1. **Check Yotpo Dashboard:**
+   - Open Yotpo app
-1. Check Yotpo dashboard for review sync status
+   - Check review sync status
-2. Verify Yotpo blocks are in product templates
-3. Check browser console for JavaScript errors
-4. Verify review syndication settings in Yotpo
+   - Verify reviews exist for the product

+2. **Verify Product Has Reviews:**
+   - Check if the product has any approved reviews
+   - Reviews need to be approved before they display

+3. **Check Template:**
+   - Product templates should include Yotpo blocks by default
+   - If reviews still don't show, contact Yotpo support

 ### Osano Issues

-**Problem:** Cookie consent not appearing.
+**Problem:** Cookie consent banner not appearing.

 **Solution:**
+1. **Check Osano Dashboard:**
+   - Open Osano app
-1. Verify Osano script is loading (browser console)
+   - Verify banner is enabled
-2. Check Osano dashboard for configuration
+   - Check regional settings

+2. **Clear Browser:**
-3. Clear browser cookies and test
+   - Clear browser cookies
-4. Check if ad blockers are interfering
+   - Try incognito/private browsing mode
+   - Banner might not show if you've already accepted cookies

+3. **Check Ad Blockers:**
+   - Some ad blockers can interfere with cookie consent banners
+   - Try disabling ad blockers to test

+4. **Still Not Working?**
+   - Contact Osano support
+   - They can help troubleshoot banner display

 ---